mathiasrw/monetary-reform/monetary-reform.md

 Fortunately, there are some alternatives to the current fractional reserve system that could reduce the odds of financial crisis in the future.

+~ sidenote
+[52] _When the CBI raised interest rates in ISK the banks began offering_ foreign loans domestically at very low rates.
+~

 # 6 Alternatives to fractional reserve { - }